spiralhalo/CanvasTutorial/Chapter-3.md

 If you've followed this tutorial so far, you should have a working pipeline that renders unshaded minecraft world.
 Now let's add some lighting to make it more playable.

 All shading process will happen in our pipeline fragment shader.
 For optimization we can move this process into a deferred shading pass later, but for now we will do it in the G-buffer pass for simplicity.
-Another advantage for doing it in the G-buffer pass is that the shading will be applied to all objects including objects behind translucent layer.
+Another advantage for doing it in the G-buffer pass is that the shading will be applied to all objects including objects behind translucent layers.

 To apply the lighting, we will add a lighting operation block inside the write pipeline fragment function in our fragment shader.
 We will add it right after color calculation as shown here: